Say It With Some Aloha!

 Another plant grown for its fascinating flower is the Kahili Ginger, native to the Himilayas.
 Hedychium gardnerianum Ginger is seasonal in Hawai’i and starts blooming in August, continuing into the fall.

 Lovely for arrangements which make a beautiful and fragrant gift.

 Strelitzia, or ‘Bird of Paradise’ flowers are native to South Africa.
 They bloom from September through May, and are often used in tropical flower displays because of their graceful and colorful appearance.
 Being quite sturdy, care must be taken to protect the more fragile flowers of the arrangement from being bruised (when including the Strelitzia blooms).

 Native to the tropical Americas and the Pacific Ocean islands, and sometimes called “false Bird of Paradise”.
-They come in colorful shades of reds, oranges, yellows, and greens.
+This Hawaiian flower comes in colorful shades of reds, oranges, yellows, and greens.
 It is the showy bracts that help make them desirable for floral arrangements.
 There are many varieties .

 Hibiscus flowers that are usually seen growing are of a species that is not native to the Islands.
 Growing on a shrub, Hibiscus flowers last only for a day.
 The Hawaiian Hibiscus, Hibiscus brackenridgei, is the one chosen as the State flower and native to Hawaii.

 The Hibiscus bloom shape is often seen as a stylized pattern in Hawaiian prints.